Laura J. Boyd, M.F.A.

 After completing a B.A. in Art History and Photography, she spent nearly a decade traveling the globe while working for natural history and expedition travel companies.
 Serving in the roles of cruise director and expedition leader for the company Society Expeditions, Boyd traveled to Alaska and the Russian Far East, Polynesia, Chile, Argentina, the Falkland Islands, South Georgia and Antarctica.

-A brief stint working for IMAX convinced her to pursue an M.F.A. in Science and Natural History Filmmaking at the University of Montana.
+A brief stint working for IMAX convinced her to pursue an M.F.A. in Science and Natural History Filmmaking at Montana State University.
 Her first week of class was spent filming bison in Yellowstone National Park – she had found her bliss.

 In 2006, she was hired by National Geographic and produced content for the National Geographic Channel, National Geographic Mission Programs, National Geographic Explorer, Wild Chronicles for PBS and the award-winning children's television series Wild Detectives.